ramsesdbu/tcp_analyzer_ramses/README.md

-i# í·  TCP Network Analyzer â€” Detect Network Issues from PCAP Files by **Romulus Ramses**
+i# ï¿½ï¿½ï¿½ TCP Network Analyzer â€” Detect Network Issues from PCAP Files by **Romulus Ramses**

 A web-based tool built with **Python** and **Streamlit** that analyzes `.pcap` files to detect potential TCP connection problems such as resets, timeouts, and abnormal handshakes.